Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 The `scratch` image is the most minimal base image in Docker, containing zero bytes.
 It serves as the starting point for building other images.
 When you create a Docker image from `scratch`, you are essentially starting with an empty filesystem.
 - This is useful for creating lightweight images, especially when you have a statically compiled binary that includes all necessary dependencies.
-- For example, the `hello-world` image is built from `scratch` and contains a statically compiled executable that doesn't require additional libraries[2].

 ### **Alpine Images**

 Docker Alpine is a Dockerized version of Alpine Linux, known for its minimalism and security.
 The Alpine image is extremely lightweight, typically under 3 MB, and uses less than 100 MB of RAM.
 It includes BusyBox for basic Linux commands and uses `musl libc` instead of the heavier `glibc`.
-Alpine's lightweight nature makes it a popular choice for creating small, efficient container images.
-It also includes a package manager (`apk`) for installing additional software[3].

 ### **Docker Best Practices**